kiizerd/jumpoff/README.md

 ### Tailwind CSS by default

 Includes setup for PostCSS to allow use of advanced TailwindCSS directives like `@layer` and `@apply`.
 Does this by adding `postcss-flexbugs-fixes postcss-import postcss-nested postcss-preset-env`
-npm packages and a `postcss.config.js` configuration file, and a `--postcss` flag to the
+npm packages a `postcss.config.js` configuration file, and a `--postcss` flag to the
 package.json build:css script

 ## How it works